Dr Hayley Cocker

 Research Overview

 Hayley's research focuses on the social and cultural aspects of consumption.
-She is particularly interested in influencers and celebrity culture as well as risky or deviant consumption contexts.
+She is particularly interested in influencer marketing and celebrity/ influencer culture as well as risky or deviant consumption contexts.
 Her research has looked at young people's alcohol consumption, the production and consumption of celebrities and celebrity brands, the popularity and appeal of YouTube celebrities, consumer responses to influencers' advertising content, consumers' parasocial relationships with social media influencers, and the fan communities that surround social media stars.